BRAKELESS

 - 1,000 m The Bridge — eight lanes over the sea, and half of them carry oncoming cars.

-- 3,000 m The Void — a black hole pulls you into an endless asteroid field.
-The record hunt begins.
+- 5,000 m The Void — a black hole pulls you into a lethal asteroid field.

 Frequently asked questions